- Firefox was released in 2004 and has been actively developed by Mozilla ever since.

-- Then press the Enable buttons to reactivate the extensions.
+- Then toggle again to reactivate the extensions.
 Restart Firefox after switching each add-on back on.

-- When you discover the faulty add-on that’s crashing the browser, press its Remove button on the Add-ons Manager tab.
+- When you discover the faulty add-on that’s crashing the browser, press its three-dotted button, and click on the Remove button on the Add-ons Manager tab.

-- Click the Open menu button and select Options to open the tab below.
+- Click the Open menu button and select Preferences to open the tab below.

-- The tab includes a Use hardware acceleration when available option.
+- A new option will show called Use hardware acceleration when available.
 Deselect that setting to switch hardware acceleration off.

 - Then restart the Firefox browser.

 - Press the Win key + X hotkey to open the Win X menu.

 - Select Device Manager from that menu.